IHC counts on all of our members to help us be successful.

 Families in Need

 Throughout the year we invite you to bring your new or gently-used clothes, toys, and household items to help families in need in the Indianapolis community.
-Previous collections have benefited the Crooked Creek Multi-Service Center and the NCJW Boutique at Thrifty Threads.
+Previous collections have benefited the Crooked Creek Multi-Service Center, Family Promise, Coburn Place and the Julian Center.

 Second Helpings rescues prepared and perishable food, re-prepares it into nutritious meals, and distributes those meals to more than 90 social services organizations that feed hungry people in greater Indianapolis.
 Second Helpings also uses some of the rescued food to train disadvantaged adults for careers in the culinary field, helping to eliminate hunger at its source.
 Since 1998, Second Helpings has collected sixteen million pounds of food and provided 12 million meals to partner agencies.